 We are engaged in research and development and have incurred substantial expenses for these activities.
-These expenses generally include the cost of acquiring or inventing new technologies and products, as well as new product development.
-Research and development expenses during the years ended December 31, 2012, 2011 and 2010 totaled approximately \$173.4 million, \$180.0 million and \$165.3 million, respectively.
+These expenses generally include the cost of acquiring or inventing new technologies and products, as well as new product development (both clinical and pre-clinical studies and manufacturing).
+Research and development expenses during the years ended December 31, 2013, 2012 and 2011 totaled approximately \$299.3 million, \$173.4 million and \$180.0 million, respectively.
 See Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Major Research and Development Projects for additional information regarding expenditures related to major research and development projects.
+Research and development expense is significantly impacted by fluctuations in our stock price, due to the cash payment obligations created by our share-based compensation programs.
+For further details, see Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Operating Expenses-Share-Based Compensation.